 Intoxicated Driving

-Like in passenger vehicles crashes, alcohol plays a large part in the cause of motorcycle crashes.
+Like in passenger vehicle crashes, alcohol plays a large part in the cause of motorcycle crashes.
 Close to 30 percent of all fatal motorcycle crashes involve intoxicated driving above the legal limit.
 This percentage is higher than cars or trucks.

 Road Hazards